chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Function.md

 > [!Attention] Important
 > - Two functions $f$ and $g$ can only be composed if the codomain of $f =$ domain of $g$
-> - if this is not true
+> - if this is not true you simply cannot do it

+- Function composition is very useful for data analytics because it